Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 >	}
 >````
 >
 > **- IViewPageActivator** interface provides more fine-grained control over how view pages are instantiated via dependency injection.
-The classes that implement **IViewPageActivator** interface must create the instance of a view having context information.
+The classes that implement **IViewPageActivator** interface can create view instances using context information.
 >
 >````C#
 >	public interface IViewPageActivator {